 To fully integrate USM Anywhere with your Cisco Umbrella (formerly, OpenDNS) implementation, you should configure log collection so that USM Anywhere can retrieve and normalizeNormalization describes the translation of log file entries received from disparate types of monitored assets into the standardized framework of Event types and sub-types. raw log data from Cisco Umbrella.
-The combination of the Cisco Umbrella plugin and configuration of the AlienApp for Cisco Umbrella provides a full scope of data and analysis within USM Anywhere.
+The combination of the Cisco Umbrella data source integration and configuration of the AlienApp for Cisco Umbrella provides a full scope of data and analysis within USM Anywhere.

 For more information about deploying an additional USM Anywhere Sensor in an AWS environment, see Adding an Additional Sensor for Other AWS Accounts.

-S3 Log Management
+Amazon S3 Log Management

 To verify Amazon S3 log management in Cisco Umbrella

-- Log into the Cisco Umbrella (OpenDNS) dashboard.
+- Log in to the Cisco Umbrella (OpenDNS) dashboard.

-- Navigate to Settings > Log Management.
+- Go to Settings > Log Management.

 - Click Amazon S3.

-After you verify that Cisco Umbrella is configured to send log data to an AWS S3 bucket for an account where you have a deployed USM Anywhere Sensor, you can set up a log collection job for USM Anywhere to retrieve that data.
+After you verify that Cisco Umbrella is configured to send log data to an Amazon S3 bucket for an account where you have a deployed USM Anywhere Sensor, you can set up a log collection job for USM Anywhere to retrieve that data.

 Note: If you want to deploy a sensor to facilitate Cisco Umbrella log collection, see AWS Sensor Deployment.